Desolation Sound Cruising Notes

 Northerlies: If the wind is from the north, you have the choice of coming out Baker Passage or down Shearwater Passage and then across the Straits.

 Southeasterlies: If the wind is from the south, DO NOT come out Baker Passage and try to beat into it.
 You won’t like it or have fun.
-The seas in the Straits rarely get over 8 feet, but as the wind increases, they get closer together and steeper.
+The seas in the Straits rarely get over 3 metres, but as the wind increases, they get closer together and steeper.
 Listen for Sentry Shoals on the VHF weather channel (refer to 3rd last page of notes) to know what conditions are out in the Straits.

 Sailboats – If sailing, DO NOT be lured into heading straight for Cape Lazo from the Mystery Reef Buoy Q25.
 Once out of the lee of Harwood and then Texada Islands, the wind will veer more southeasterly and you will find yourself beating into a steep and uncomfortable sea.
 The trick is to stay in the lee of these Islands and keep going south past Harwood and Vivian Islands, past Rebecca Rock light and right down as far as Marshall Point/Crescent Bay on Texada Island.
 Then head out across the Straits for a fun and fast beam reach home.
 A little note on slab reefing here.
 It is much more easily done in port before you set out, or at least while in the lee of Texada Island, if high winds are expected.